By Cathy Jones

 The former Enfield Savoy Cinema is located on Liverpool Road Enfield.
-It was located in the former Enfield Council but is now part of Burwood Council.
+It was located in the Central Ward of the former Enfield Council which has been part of Burwood Council since 1 January 1949.

 The Enfield Savoy was the 3rd theatre located in the Enfield area.
 The original Enfield Theatre was a galvanised iron walled, open air place situated on Liverpool Road – the site of St Joseph’s Catholic Church.
 This theatre opened in 1912 and closed in 1916.